matter-labs/zksync-web-era-docs/docs/api/js.md

 const contractAddress = deployContractReceipt.contractAddress;

 if (!contractAddress) {
-  throw new Error('Failed getting the address of the deployed contract');
+  throw new Error("Failed getting the address of the deployed contract");
 }
 ```